wkumari/draft-ietf-dnsop-nsec-aggressiveuse/README.md

-Fujiwara, et al.          Expires June 16, 2017                 [Page 1]
+Fujiwara, et al.          Expires July 16, 2017                 [Page 1]

-Internet-Draft              NSEC/NSEC3 usage               December 2016
+Internet-Draft              NSEC/NSEC3 usage                January 2017

    time.
 It is inappropriate to use Internet-Drafts as reference material or to cite them other than as "work in progress."

-   This Internet-Draft will expire on June 16, 2017.
+   This Internet-Draft will expire on July 16, 2017.

 Copyright Notice

-   Copyright (c) 2016 IETF Trust and the persons identified as the document authors.
+   Copyright (c) 2017 IETF Trust and the persons identified as the document authors.
 All rights reserved.

    This document is subject to BCP 78 and the IETF Trust's Legal